subidit/typophilia/README.md

 ## Open-source clone typefaces

-- Bitstream Vera
+- Bitstream Vera (donated by Matthew Carter) clones of Arial and Charter
 - DejaVu fonts - derived from Bitstream Vera (sans-serif) and Bitstream Charter (serif).
-- GNU FreeFont or Free UCS Outline Fonts - The family includes three faces: FreeMono, FreeSans, and FreeSerif, each in four styles (Regular, Italic/Oblique, Bold, and Bold Italic/Oblique).
-Based on URW++ Nimbus, similar to Times, Helvetica and Courier.
+- GNU FreeFont or Free UCS Outline Fonts - Based on URW++ Nimbus, similar to Times, Helvetica and Courier.
 - Liberation Fonts - metrically compatible with Arial, Arial Narrow, Times New Roman and Courier New
 - Linux Libertine - similar to Times (serif) and Optima (sans-serif)
 - Nimbus Core - URW++ clones of Courier, Helvetica and Times
 - STIX Fonts project - visually compatible with the Times New Roman family

 ## Font superfamily
 - Alegreya - Serif, sans serif, and samll caps
 - Bespoke - Sans, serif, slab, and stencil styes
 - Computer Modern (by Donald E. Knuth for TeX default) cmr (antiqua), cmss (grotesque) and cmtt (monospaced)